 A gift bag of books in nice condition, hand-selected by you based on the receiver's interests, makes a wonderful, personal present at a very low cost.
 Plus you're supporting the charity or library at the same time.
 And you avoid the crowds at the mall! :)

 Save postage on gifts that go long distance by giving gifts that qualify for media postage, which is much less than regular parcel post.
-Media postage can be used for DVDs, CDs, books, tapes, or movies, information that doesn't contain advertisements can usually go media rate.
-Check with the post office for more details.
-This rate is not available at UPS, just the postal service.
+Media postage can be used for DVDs, CDs, books, tapes, or movies, any information that doesn't contain advertisements can usually go media rate.